 Collegiate Entrepreneurs Organization (CEO) is the premier entrepreneurship network with chapters on university campuses across North America.
 The mission of CEO is to inform, support, and inspire college students to be entrepreneurial and seek opportunity through enterprise creation.
 CEO provides student entrepreneurs with events, chapter activities, and conferences to help start businesses.
-Members of the UT chapter visit local entrepreneurial companies, interact with Entrepreneurs of Knoxville (EOK) and other local organizations, and bring in guest speakers.
-Students also take advantage of opportunities to present their business ideas to their peers and receive feedback.
+Members of the UT chapter visit local entrepreneurial companies, interact with Entrepreneurs of Knoxville (EOK) and other local organizations, and have opportunities to present their business ideas to their peers and receive feedback.